resbaz/resbaz2019/sydney/schedule.md

 # Overview

 This year, ResBaz Sydney will have three parts: a festival, training workshops, and a special compute day on the Friday.
 The exact schedule may change depending on demand and other factors.

-A detailed schedule will be released closer to the event.
+You can download the detailed program here.
+[Detailed Program](https://drive.google.com/file/d/1mW_r0aQtehRLso__WFE741j49Fmue5Tx/view?usp=sharing)

 ## ResBaz Sydney Festival